painting a room

 Lay the canvas on your carpet and bunch it up along the walls so it stays put.
 Note: Regular splatter and drips will not soak through the canvas, but large spills might.

-Pro Tip: Look for a canvas drop cloth with a plastic face bonded to a cloth layer that absorbs drips.
+Pro Tip: Look for canvas drop cloths with a plastic face bonded to a cloth layer that absorbs drips.

 using plastic and wide tape to protect windows and doors